Nextpertise/sftp/README.md

 Easy to use SFTP ([SSH File Transfer Protocol](https://en.wikipedia.org/wiki/SSH_File_Transfer_Protocol)) server with [OpenSSH](https://en.wikipedia.org/wiki/OpenSSH) and [MySecureShell](https://mysecureshell.readthedocs.io/en/latest/).

 This image is based on the `atmoz/sftp` image, extended to use MySecureShell instead of OpenSSH's internal sftp-server.
 This allows for bandwidth and connection limits, as well as enhanced ACLs.
+Then extended again to use s3 storage as possible backend.

 # Usage